giasonep/giasonep.github.io/_posts/2022-08-01-copy-x-account.md

 ---

-I hope you found this content interesting and I thank you for reading :bowtie:
+I hope you found this content informative and I thank you for reading :bowtie:

 **If you are a potential employer and interested in seeing some examples of what this code looks like, message me on my [Contact](https://giasonep.github.io/contact/) page or on [LinkedIn](https://linkedin.com/in/jasonmpalumbo) and I will happily walk you through my private repo on [GitHub](https://github.com/giasonep)!
 Cheers** :dizzy: